- Emergency Threat Assessment and the Professional-on-Call System

 Emergency Notification

 Should a situation arise on or off campus that, in the judgment of Campus Safety and Security, constitutes a serious or continuing threat to students and employees, an emergency notification is issued without delay.
-Most often, the notification is issued to all students and employees via email as a written “security alert.”
+The University employs the Livesafe platform to communicate emergency notifications with community members.
+Emergency communications are sent via email, SMS, and push notification.
 If building evacuation is an appropriate response to the safety concern, the building’s audible fire alarm may be activated.
-(Exception: Initiation of the notification system may be delayed if, in the professional judgment of Campus Safety and Security, a timely warning will compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.)
+(Exception: Initiation of the notification system may be delayed if, in the professional judgment of Campus Safety and Security, such communication will compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.)

 A Timely Warning is a notification to students and employees through LiveSafe by Campus Safety and Security.
-The purpose of a Timely Warning is to inform students and employees of crimes that occurred and represent an ongoing threat.
-These are crimes normally under the Clery Act reported to campus security authorities.
+The purpose of a Timely Warning is to inform students and employees of crimes that occurred and represent a serious or ongoing threat to the campus community.
+These are crimes normally covered under the Clery Act and reported to campus security authorities.
 Timely Warnings will be issued as soon as the information is available

 Depending on the particular circumstances of a threat, notice may also be posted on the University’s official website (lynchburg.edu).
 In addition, printed copies of the notice may be posted in residence halls; at the front door of each campus house, townhouse, and apartment; and in other campus buildings.